-The chair and director serve on the General Education Advisory Council.
-They provide ISLO assessment results as they pertain to general education requirements and make recommendations for changes in the requirements as appropriate.
+The director serves on the General Education Advisory Council.
+The director provides ISLO assessment results as they pertain to general education requirements and makes recommendations for changes in the requirements as appropriate.

 Resources in Support of Assessment

 The Provost's Office provides budget and staff resources to the Assessment Commission and to departments to help design, revise, implement, and evaluate assessment programs.
 The Provost also provides funding for faculty development and standardized national surveys.